tigercosmos/tigercosmos.github.io/source/about/index.md

 Hello, this website is authored by Liu, An-Chi.
 His Chinese name is 劉安齊 (pronounce: 劉/liú/ 安/ān/ 齊/chí/).
 Liu is a software engineer, and he is well known as the ID @tigercosmos in open source communities.

 Liu was born in Taipei, Taiwan.
-He is currently studying for an M.S. degree in Computer Science at National Chiao Tung University (NCTU), Taiwan.
+He is currently studying for an M.S. degree in Computer Science at National Yang Ming Chiao Tung University (NYCU), Taiwan.
 He holds a B.S. degree in Bio-Industrial Mechatronics Engineering from National Taiwan University (NTU) in 2019.

 Liu’s research interests mainly focus on system software and high-performance programming.
 Liu loves sharing.
 He teaches coding, writes articles, and gives talks.
 He participates in many open source projects.
 He believes sharing makes the world a better place.